PythonScanClient/PyScanClient/doc/getting_started.rst

 Finally, the list of commands created for a table scan start with `Pre()` commands and end with `Post()` commands.
 In the `beamline_setup.py` shown above those are used to open and then close the shutter.
-The created list of commands can be seen in the scan editor:
+The resulting list of commands can be checked by opening the submitted scan in the scan editor:

 .. image:: table_scan_commands.png